tekod/WpCacheController/README.md

-Instead of echoing content use "Get()" to just return arbitrary data, typical usecase is to replace fetching values from database with heavy SQL queries
+Instead of echoing content use "Get()" to just return arbitrary data, typical use case is to replace fetching values from a database with heavy SQL queries
 ```
 $Data= CacheController::Profile('Movies')->Get('full-movie-data-'.$ID, function() use ($ID) {
      return [